neudecker-group/jedi/docs/tutorials/substructures.rst

 Analysing Substructures
 =======================

-When analysing large structures, but you're really only interested in small parts of the whole thing, it might be more useful to instead resort to a partial analysis.
+When analysing large structures, but you're really only interested in small parts of the whole, it might be more useful to instead resort to a partial analysis.
-On the previous page, we introduced the concept of *atom indices* --- this will receive another use here.

 We will use the biphenyl molecule to illustrate a partial analysis.
 To start, there are two approaches to be considered:

 #.
 You performed a frequency analysis on the entire structure, or
-#. you did so only on parts of the molecule
+#. you did so only on parts of the molecule to save computational resources

-The first approach might be easier to reason about, so we will start with that one.
-To follow along, see :ref:`download`.
 Of note: because ASE does not have a reader that converts VASP ``freq.xml`` to a :external+ase:class:`~ase.vibrations.VibrationsData` object, we have provided the Hessian as a textual representation as well.
 Hence, to ensure you have working code in order to follow along, we will load the Hessian using said textual representation.